MicrosoftDocs/biztalk-docs/biztalk/core/security-in-biztalk-adapter-for-tibco-ems.md

 ---
-title: "Use SSO to secure TIBCO EMS | Microsoft Docs"
+title: "Use SSO to secure TIBCO EMS"
-description: Security overview when using the Microsoft BizTalk Adapter for TIBCO Enterprise Message Service in BizTalk Server ms.custom: "" ms.date: "10/19/2017" ms.prod: "biztalk-server" ms.reviewer: ""
+description: Security overview when using the Microsoft BizTalk Adapter for TIBCO Enterprise Message Service in BizTalk Server ms.custom: "" ms.date: "10/19/2017" ms.prod: "biztalk-server" ms.reviewer: "" ms.suite: ""

-ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: 0eccb44b-e9d8-42c2-a575-47f1d1cfe93c
-caps.latest.revision: 9
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # Security in BizTalk Adapter for TIBCO EMS